 - 1 tablespoon red wine vinegar

-- 2 teaspoons olive oil
+- 2 teaspoon olive oil

-- salt + pepper to taste
+- salt + pepper - to taste

-- 24 Soppressata thinly sliced
+- 24 Soppressata - thinly sliced

-- 24 Provolone cheese thinly sliced
+- 24 slices Provolone cheese

-- 1-2 watermelon radish thinly sliced
+- 1-2 watermelon radish - thinly sliced

 - Major Grey's Chutney - for topping (or other favorite chutney or jam)